-The beauty of the cucumber yogurt version is that you can serve it with just about anything.
-I like to think of this crunchy, zingy cucumber raita as the ultimate cooling condiment. 🙂
+The beauty of this cucumber raita recipe is that you can serve it with just about any Indian entree.
+I like to think of this crunchy, zingy cucumber raita as the ultimate cooling condiment.

-Raita is a popular Indian condiment made with plain yogurt that is seasoned with earthy and zingy spices, like cumin and chaat masala.
-The cooling elements of yogurt help balance out the heat from spices in most Indian entrees.
+Raita is a popular Indian condiment made with plain yogurt that is seasoned with earthy, zingy spices like cumin and chaat masala.
+The cooling elements of yogurt help balance out the heat from spices in most Indian dishes.

 Ingredients - Notes & Substitutions

-- Cucumbers: I like using English, Persian or Pickling cucumbers for this recipe because I don't have to remove the seeds, nor do I have to peel them.
-They are also more crunchy in taste, which adds a great contrast to the creaminess of the yogurt.
+- Cucumbers: I like using English cucumbers or Persian cucumbers for this recipe because I don't have to remove the seeds or peel them (extra fiber!).
+They are also crunchier in texture, which adds a great contrast to the creaminess of the yogurt.
 If a regular cucumber is all you have on hand, simply peel and remove the seeds.

-- Yogurt: I use regular, plain, low-fat or full-fat yogurt.
+- Yogurt: I use plain, 2%-fat or full-fat yogurt.
+I prefer using homemade yogurt, but you can use any good-quality store-bought as well.
 Greek yogurt can also be used if you prefer a thicker consistency.

-- Indian Spices: Chaat masala is a spice blend that adds a zing, which compliments the cool yogurt.
+- Indian Spices: Chaat masala is a spice blend that adds a zing, which complements the cool yogurt.
 Roasted ground cumin, on the other hand, adds a wonderful earthiness and sweet aroma to the dip.
-If you can't find chaat masala, use ½ teaspoon lemon or lime juice instead.
-If you can't find roasted cumin powder, see notes to learn how to make it at home!
+If you can't find chaat masala, use ½ teaspoon lemon juice (or lime), with a pinch of black pepper instead.
+Make roasted cumin powder at home or get it from your local Indian store!

-- Fresh Herbs: I like to use a combo of cilantro and mint since these two herbs compliment each other's flavor.
-Feel free to use all of one or the other for your own personalized flavor.
+- Fresh Herbs: I like to use a combination of fresh mint and cilantro, as these two herbs complement each other's flavors.
+Feel free to use just cilantro instead.
+Alternatively, use just mint and enjoy a cucumber mint raita.

-Cooking Tip: Depending on the tanginess of the yogurt, you can add a pinch of sugar, too.
+- Taste Tip: Depending on the yogurt's tanginess, you can add a pinch of sugar, too.
 Sometimes I add a pinch of cayenne or paprika to it to give it a kick.

-- If using English, Persian or pickling cucumbers, leave the seeds in.
-If using regular cucumbers, peel and slice in half.
 Using a teaspoon, scrape off the seeds from the core.
 Finely dice the cucumber using a vegetable chopper or by hand.
+Alternatively, grate it using the large-holed grater.

 2. Mix Yogurt, Spices & Herbs

-- Place yogurt in a mixing bowl.
-Whisk it until smooth.
-Add salt, chaat masala and roasted ground cumin (Pic 1).
+Place yogurt in a mixing bowl.
+Whisk it until smooth using a fork or spoon.
+Add salt, chaat masala, and roasted ground cumin (Pic 1).

 Flavor Variations to Try

-- Add a tempering made with ghee, mustard seeds and curry leaves just before serving.
+- South-Indian Style: Mix in a peeled and grated ¼-inch piece of fresh ginger.
+Add a tempering made with ghee, mustard seeds, and curry leaves just before serving.

 - Use seedless cucumbers to save a step.
 I much prefer English, Persian or Pickling cucumbers since there is no need to peel or remove the seeds.
 Plus, they provide an extra crunchy texture.

-- Go for regular or Greek yogurt depending on thickness desired.
-Regular yogurt is thinner and traditional.
+- Go for regular or Greek yogurt, depending on the desired thickness.
+Regular yogurt is the traditional choice.
 Feel free to use Greek yogurt for a thicker consistency.

-- If you really can't find chaat masala, 1 teaspoon of lemon or lime juice can be used.
+- If you can't find chaat masala, use 1 teaspoon of lemon or lime juice plus a pinch of black pepper.

-Tzatziki is made with thicker Greek yogurt, along with shredded cucumbers, garlic, salt, olive oil and lemon juice.
-Cucumber raita is made with thinner, regular yogurt, chopped cucumbers, mild Indian spices, salt and fresh herbs.
-In my opinion, Tzatziki is more thicker and tangier than cucumber raita.
+Tzatziki is made with thick Greek yogurt, shredded cucumbers, garlic, salt, olive oil, and lemon juice.
+Cucumber raita is made with thinner, regular yogurt, chopped cucumbers, mild Indian spices, salt, and fresh herbs.
+In my opinion, Tzatziki is thicker and tangier than cucumber raita.

 Equipment